globaltcad/swing-tree/docs/markdown/Functional-MVVM.md

   We don’t change an already existing Model object instance to avoid side effects in other parts of the app which have a reference to the same Model object.
   We create a new Model according to the changes described by the intent.
-  Please note, that the `model()` function is the only piece of your code that is allowed to create a new Model object!
+  Please note, that in theory the `model()` function is the only piece of your code that is allowed to create a new Model object!
   Then this new immutable Model is the output of this function.
   Also note that the `model()` function calls deeper parts of the apps business logic